zdoryk/alcon-de-aws-workshop-students/README.md

 ## Notes
 ### Please for all of the data manipulation use Pandas library that can be found here: https://pandas.pydata.org/docs/
 ### Remember after this cleaning you will need to save the data in the S3 bucket or to .csv if we are running out of time.
+### Use .utcnow() to get the current time in UTC format.
+The time on AWS server can differ from your local time.